 This event took place to raise funds that will go towards the fantastic work that Seashell Trust does for children and young adults with complex learning disabilities and additional communication needs.
 Our attendees managed to make some chocolate masterpieces and raise £225 for the charity in the process.

 Not only this, but the workshop was also an official Guinness World Record attempt for the most people making chocolate lollipops in an online hangout.
-We’re still waiting to find out if the attempt has been successful – we’ve got our fingers crossed!
-We’d like to say thank you to Oli and the Seashell Trust for putting on such a fun event and to all of our staff members who took part.
+So, did we do it?
+Yes!
+We’re thrilled to announce that the event has been officially declared a Guinness World Record.
+Well done to everyone involved.

 As Seashell Trust is our nominated charity, our staff also donate throughout the year via payroll, with the Society then adding a little boost to these donations.
 We’re pleased to announce that, thanks to staff contributions and all of our fundraising activities, we’ll be donating £1,500 to this fantastic charity this year.
 Plus, we recently delivered a festive treat of 15 tubs of Christmas chocolates for the children and adults at the Trust to enjoy.